← Back to Blog

 What Proper Diagnostics Actually Involves

-We scan for codes, but we also look at live data — fuel trim, oxygen sensor response, misfire counts, injector pulse width.
-We do a visual inspection of the related system.
-We perform component tests when needed.
-Depending on the complaint, a proper diagnosis might take 30 minutes or 2 hours — but it tells us exactly what's wrong before we quote you a number.
+We scan for codes, but we also look at live data — fuel trim, oxygen sensor response, misfire counts, injector pulse width, throttle position.
+We do a visual inspection of the related system and the surrounding components.
+We perform component tests when needed: cranking voltage test, fuel pressure test, cylinder leakdown test, cooling system pressure test.

 Why Some Shops Skip It

 Have a question about your vehicle?
-C&D Automotive is at 1440 Pando Avenue, Colorado Springs.
+C&D Automotive is at 1440 Pando Avenue, Colorado Springs, CO 80905.
 Mon–Fri 8am–6pm, Saturday 9:30am–4pm.

 Get a Free Estimate →